the-rivernile/portfolio/Python_Projects/Simple Sales Dashboard/README.md

 <sub>the data came to me in a structured format as a csv but consisted of multiple null and duplicate values </sub>

+## The Scripts for each section of the workflow can be found below